Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 06.09.14  Fixed enable/disable of "create link" -button.
+Added parameter in user editing preferences "Paste selected text as link text into link -dialog", modified link -dialog to allow pasting selected text as name of link (based on Varlin's "patch-10", modified further).

-- 05.09.14  Added one button to convert plain text to simple link (based on Varlin's work "patch-11" but modifed to work with IE, new icon for button of simple link, fixed enable/disable of link buttons): config.js, plugin.js, tb_icon_simplelink.gif.
+- 05.09.14  Added one button to convert plain text to simple link (based on Varlin's "patch-11", modifed to work with IE, new icon for button of simple link, fixed enable/disable of link buttons): config.js, plugin.js, tb_icon_simplelink.gif.
 Due to user error earlier, some language files of ckeditor have not been included, files were added now.

 - 29.08.14  With search function used in dialogs for adding images, articles or categories: based on Vidarsk suggestion modified SQL queries to use CAST(.AS.) instead of CONVERT(.,.) so that same code will work with MySQL and Postgres databases.